abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/argo-cd-gcp/argocd-install-and-access.md

 ## What You’ve Accomplished

+You have successfully:

+* Installed Argo CD on an Arm64 GKE cluster
+* Exposed the Argo CD server securely via a LoadBalancer
+* Accessed the Argo CD web UI
+* Installed and authenticated the Argo CD CLI

-Argo CD is fully installed and accessible via UI and CLI, ready for GitOps-based application deployment.
+Your environment is now fully prepared for GitOps-based application deployment and continuous delivery using Argo CD.